Structural Gaussian mixture vector autoregressive model with application to the asymmetric effects of monetary policy shocks: Empirical application

 \section{Empirical application}

 Our empirical application studies asymmetries in the effects of U.S. monetary policy shocks.
-Asymmetric effects of U.S. monetary policy shocks have been studied, among others, by \cite{Weise:1999}, \cite{Garcia+Schaller:2002}, \cite{Lo+Piger:2005}, and \cite{Hoppner+Melzer+Neumann:2008}, who all found the effects of monetary policy shocks to production stronger during recessions (or low growth periods) than booms (or high growth periods). \cite{Weise:1999} also found evidence in favor of large and small shocks having different effects, and large positive and negative monetary shocks having different effects. \cite{Hoppner+Melzer+Neumann:2008} concluded that the real effects of monetary policy shocks have decreased over their sample period from 1962 to 2002. \cite{Tenreyro+Thwaites:2016}, on the other hand, found the effects of U.S. monetary policy shocks less powerful in recessions. \cite{Peersman+Smets:2002} found that monetary policy shocks have larger effects on production during recessions than expansions in the Euro area, while \cite{Burgard+Neuenkirch+Nockel:2019} found the effects of contractionary monetary policy shocks stronger but less enduring during periods of "crisis" than "normal times".
+Asymmetric effects of U.S. monetary policy shocks have been studied, among others, by \cite{Weise:1999}, \cite{Garcia+Schaller:2002}, \cite{Lo+Piger:2005}, and \cite{Hoppner+Melzer+Neumann:2008}, who all found the effects of monetary policy shocks to production stronger during recessions (or low growth periods) than booms (or high growth periods). \cite{Weise:1999} also found evidence in favor of large and small shocks having different effects, and large positive and negative monetary shocks having different effects. \cite{Hoppner+Melzer+Neumann:2008} concluded that the real effects of monetary policy shocks have decreased over their sample period from 1962 to 2002. \cite{Tenreyro+Thwaites:2016}, on the other hand, found the effects of U.S. monetary policy shocks less powerful in recessions.

 We consider the quarterly U.S. data covering the period from 1954Q3 to 2021Q4 ($270$ observations) and consisting of four variables: real GDP, GDP implicit price deflator, producer price index (all commodities), and an interest rate variable.
 Our policy variable is the interest rate variable, which is the effective federal funds (FF) rate from 1954Q3 to 2008Q2.
-After that we replaced it with the \cite{Wu+Xia:2016} shadow rate, which is not constrained by the zero lower bound and also quantifies unconventional monetary policy measures.\footnote{The Federal Open Market Committee targeted the FF rate between $0.00$ and $0.25$ from December 2008 to December 2015 (and more recently from March 2020 to March 2022).
-However, because the \cite{Wu+Xia:2016} shadow rate is somewhat higher than the FF rate in 2008Q4, but the FF rate and the shadow rate are close to each other in 2008Q2 and 2008Q3, we replaced the FF rate with the shadow rate already in 2008Q3.
-This produces a transition between the two interest rates such that it does not introduce any artificial jumps to the combined interest rate variable.} The \cite{Wu+Xia:2016} shadow rate series was retrieved from the Federal Reserve Bank of Atlanta's website and the rest of the data were retrieved from the Federal Reserve Bank of St. Louis database.
+After that we replaced it with the \cite{Wu+Xia:2016} shadow rate, which is not constrained by the zero lower bound and also quantifies unconventional monetary policy measures. \footnote{The \cite{Wu+Xia:2016} shadow rate series was retrieved from the Federal Reserve Bank of Atlanta's website and the rest of the data were retrieved from the Federal Reserve Bank of St. Louis database.}